o3de/o3de.org/content/docs/welcomeguide/wg-create-intro.md

 \.\.\.and many more\.

 Some tools can be opened directly from their associated component\.
 Others require you to open them from the **Tools** menu in Lumberyard Editor\.
 For a tour of Lumberyard Editor, see [Introduction to the Lumberyard Editor](wg-editor.md)\.
-For an overview of the tools provided with Lumberyard, see the following topic on [Tools available in Amazon Lumberyard](wg-tools.md)\.
+For an overview of the tools provided with Lumberyard, see the following topic on [Tools available in Open 3D Engine](wg-tools.md)\.

 The modular nature of Lumberyard means there are additional assets, components, and tools that you can add by enabling Gems in Project Configurator\.
 Lumberyard comes with a library of Gems\.
 Gems can include new code, new assets, or both\!
 You can even write your own\.
 In fact, this is what a game's C\+\+ programmers will often spend their time doing, to help create the gameplay that makes your game unique\.